 Early Life

 Eduardo Eurnekian was born in Buenos Aires, Argentina, on December 4, 1932, to Armenian immigrant parents.
-He grew up in a family involved in the textile trade.
-He joined the family business after completing his schooling, laying the foundation for his future entrepreneurial endeavors.
-However, the textile business nearly collapsed in 1981 due to Argentina's economic deregulation.
+His family established a textile business, which provided a foundation for his future career.
+The family's textile business thrived, becoming a key supplier to Puma.

 Rise to Success